whoot/Typo3Scan/README.md

-Typo-Enumerator
+Typo3-Enumerator
 ===============

-Typo-Enumerator is an open source penetration testing tool that automates the process of detecting the [Typo3](https://typo3.org) CMS and its installed [extensions](https://typo3.org/extensions/repository/?id=23&L=0&q=&tx_solr[filter][outdated]=outdated%3AshowOutdated) (also the outdated ones!).
+Typo3-Enumerator is an open source penetration testing tool that automates the process of detecting the [Typo3](https://typo3.org) CMS and its installed [extensions](https://typo3.org/extensions/repository/?id=23&L=0&q=&tx_solr[filter][outdated]=outdated%3AshowOutdated) (also the outdated ones!).
 If the --top parameter is set to a value, only the specified most downloaded extensions are tested.

-It is possible to use POST instead of GET Requests and do all requests through the [TOR Hidden Service](https://www.torproject.org/) network, with the help of [Privoxy](www.privoxy.org), in order to prevent DNS leakage.
+It is possible to do all requests through the [TOR Hidden Service](https://www.torproject.org/) network, with the help of [Privoxy](www.privoxy.org), in order to prevent DNS leakage.

 Installation
 ----